-Risk management allows the design of new business processes with adequate built in risk control and containment measures.
+Vendor risk management allows the design of new business processes with adequate built in risk control and containment measures.
 It should be a way for everyone to be able to avoid detrimental business risks all together and create strong compliance management controls.
-Risk Management is constantly evolving, so policies and procedures should be ever changing to allow for the increase in complexity and to continue to challenge businesses to develop strong, fully comprehensive risk management solutions.
+Third party risk management is constantly evolving, so policies and procedures should be ever changing to allow for the increase in complexity and to continue to challenge businesses to develop strong, fully comprehensive risk management solutions.

 Develop a Process, Policy, and Procedures